Statement of Intent

 The school will ensure that a record is made of every dose of medicine administered in school.
 This record is completed by the person that administers the medicine.

 Storage and Access to Medicines

-Emergency medicines such as inhalers and adrenaline auto injector are either held by the pupil or kept in a clearly identified container in Reception.
-The school will make an assessment as to the competency of each individual pupil to carry their own medication.
-Parents will be asked to supply a second adrenaline auto injector for each child and they will be kept in the Reception.
+Emergency medicines such as inhalers and adrenaline auto injector are either held by the student or kept in a clearly identified container in Reception.
+The school will make an assessment as to the competency of each individual student to carry their own medication.
+Parents and carers will be asked to supply a second adrenaline auto injector for each child and they will be kept in the Reception.
 Staff must ensure that emergency medication is readily available at all times i.e. during outside PE lessons, educational visits and in the event of an unforeseen emergency like a fire.
 In accordance with the Human Medicines (Amendment No 2) Regulations 2014 the school will keep a small supply of salbutamol inhalers for emergency use.
-Parental consent will be gained to administer the emergency school inhaler.
+Parental/Carer consent will be gained to administer the emergency school inhaler.

 Medicines that require refrigeration are kept in the medical room fridge, clearly labelled in an airtight container.

 For legal reasons records of all medicines administered are kept at the school until the pupil reaches the age of 24.
 This includes medicines administered by staff during all educational visits.
 A parent or guardian will be informed if their child has been unwell during the school day.

 In a medical emergency, first aid is given, an ambulance is called and parents/carers are notified.
 Should an emergency situation occur to a student who has an IHP, the emergency procedures detailed on the plan are followed, and a copy of the IHP is given to the ambulance crew.
 IHP’s will also be given to those companies and staff providing transportation of students to and from school, in order that the IHP can be passed to the ambulance crew in the event of an emergency.